 - Obtaining work visas and employment permits (for foreigners who intend to work in the Philippines)

-How to Get TIN (Taxpayer Identification Number) in the Philippines: 2 Ways.
+How To Get a TIN Number in the Philippines: 2 Ways

 Processing the TIN of walk-in applicants takes around 30 minutes to an hour.
 But it could take much longer, depending on the volume of people transacting during the day.

-The online registration process is much shorter at less than 5 minutes.
-However, the BIR’s online service is currently available only to registered employers who are securing TINs for their employees.
+The online registration process is much shorter, at less than 5 minutes.
+However, the BIR’s online service is available only to registered employers securing TINs for their employees.
 Most taxpayer types have to register manually using appropriate BIR tax forms.

-The BIR Form 1901 is filed by self-employed individuals, whether single proprietors or professionals, to register with BIR as taxpayers and obtain their own TIN.
+The BIR Form 1901 is filed by self-employed individuals, whether single proprietors or professionals, to register with BIR as taxpayers and obtain their TIN1.

-The same form is also used for BIR registration by mixed-income individuals or employees who are also running a business on the side; those who want to register their estates and trusts; and non-resident aliens engaged in trade/business.
+The same form is used for BIR registration by mixed-income individuals or employees running a business on the side, those who want to register their estates and trusts, and non-resident aliens engaged in trade/business.

 The BIR Form 1902 is the tax form used to register new employees (Filipino or foreigner) who will earn purely from their salary/compensation income in the Philippines.

 If you’re a corporate taxpayer, you can register with BIR and get your TIN using the BIR Form 1903.
-This tax form caters to corporations and partnerships, non-profit organizations, cooperatives, associations, national government agencies, GOCCs, and LGUs.
+This tax form caters to corporations, partnerships, non-profit organizations, cooperatives, associations, national government agencies, GOCCs, and LGUs.

 d.
 TIN Application Using BIR Form 1904 (For One-Time Taxpayer and Person Registering Under E.O.
 98).

 The BIR Form 1904 is designed for those who don’t fall under the regular groups of taxpayers discussed previously.
-These include one-time taxpayers who were not issued a TIN previously but need one in order to pay donor’s tax, estate tax, capital gains tax, and other types of one-time taxes.
+These include one-time taxpayers who were not issued a TIN previously but needed one to pay donor’s tax, estate tax, capital gains tax, and other types of one-time taxes.

-This tax form is also used to register applicants who are not paying income taxes but are under E.O.
-98 like unemployed Filipinos, OFWs, etc..
-These applicants simply want to get their own TIN to be able to transact with any government office.
+This tax form is also used to register applicants not paying income taxes but under E.O.
+98, like unemployed Filipinos, OFWs, etc. These applicants want to get their TIN to transact with any government office.

-Currently, only employers or corporate taxpayers who are registered with the BIR can use the BIR’s eRegistration (eREG) system to secure TINs of their new employees (without existing TIN).
+Currently, only employers or corporate taxpayers registered with the BIR can use the BIR’s eRegistration (eReg) system to secure the TINs of their new employees (without existing TIN).